team-dev-docs/devdocsprod-dev-docs/docs/_VS Code Ext Commands/Outline-Command-for-Dev-Docs-Extension.md

-# Outline Command for DevDocs Extension
+# Outline Command for Dev-Docs Extension

 ## What does this Vs Code Extension Command do?